 "It is really scalable and easy to use."

 "If you're interested in going with Microsoft, my advice would be to do it.
 Everybody's using Microsoft."

 "Azure's Data Lake services are decent.
 I like AKS, and API Management is relatively straightforward to use.
 The security and SIEM options Azure offers are good.
 All the infrastructure services are easy to use and set up."

 "There are several products within Azure."

-"The most valuable feature is the instant availability of resources."
+"The most valuable feature is the virtual machine."